 Once a meeting invite is sent, it's not always set in stone.
 People reschedule meetings, decline them, or add colleagues, they send agenda requests and may even set some requirements directly in the meeting invite.

 When these changes happen, it's just as important for that information to be updated and logged for your records.

-For users with a Google calendar connection, SalesLoft syncs event updates from the calendar to SalesLoft and connected CRM, in real-time.
+For users with a Google, Outlook 365, or Microsoft Exchange calendar connection, SalesLoft syncs event updates from the calendar to SalesLoft and connected CRM, in real-time.

-Things to Note: If you use a non-Google calendar source, SalesLoft will not reflect the changes of any meeting that is rescheduled or canceled.
+Things to Note: If you use a calendar source that is not listed above, SalesLoft will not reflect the changes of any meeting that is rescheduled or canceled.
 Once an event has been created, SalesLoft does not track or maintain any further updates on the event.

 Users will see updated meeting information on the activity feed on the Person Profile page.